Bette Nesmith Graham: Early life, family, and early career

-On March 23, 1924, Bette Clair McMurry was born in Dallas, Texas, the daughter of a vehicle wholesaler and a housewife with artistic pursuits.
+On March 23, 1924, Bette Clair McMurray was born in Dallas, Texas, the daughter of a vehicle wholesaler and a housewife with artistic pursuits.
 Bette's sister Yvonne described her as "strong-willed".
 At 17, she dropped out of Alamo Heights High School in San Antonio and applied for secretarial positions despite not knowing how to type.
 She was hired and subsequently sent to secretarial school to receive formal training.

-In 1942, McMurry married her high school sweetheart, Warren Nesmith.
+In 1942, McMurray married her high school sweetheart, Warren Nesmith.
 During his deployment in World War II, she continued working as a secretary and attended night classes to complete her GED.
 On December 30, 1942, she gave birth to her son, Michael Nesmith.
 Nesmith was a musician who later became the guitarist of The Monkees.
 She divorced Warren Nesmith in 1946 after he returned from the war, and she spent the following years working in various secretarial and design positions.
-Following her divorce from Nesmith, McMurry raised her son as a single mother.
+Following her divorce from Nesmith, McMurray raised her son as a single mother.

 Liquid Paper

-In 1951, McMurry was executive secretary for W. W. Overton, the chairman of the board of the Texas Bank and Trust, and used an IBM electric typewriter.
-The machine made it difficult to fix typos, and McMurry was frustrated that a small error could make it necessary to retype entire pages.
+In 1951, McMurray was executive secretary for W. W. Overton, the chairman of the board of the Texas Bank and Trust, and used an IBM electric typewriter.
+The machine made it difficult to fix typos, and McMurray was frustrated that a small error could make it necessary to retype entire pages.
 She painted the bank's holiday window display to earn extra money, and the process of painting over a design mistake to re-do it inspired her to create the first correctional fluid prototypes.

-McMurry mixed white water-based tempera paint to match the color of her workplace stationery; she then applied it over errors with a watercolor brush.
+McMurray mixed white water-based tempera paint to match the color of her workplace stationery; she then applied it over errors with a watercolor brush.
 Using this method, she successfully concealed mistakes, though it could be seen as cutting corners or cheating at her job.
 "I tried to keep it a secret," she said, adding that "for five years I did just that".
-About a dozen colleagues asked Graham for the product, so she created a label and the name "Mistake Out".
+About a dozen colleagues asked McMurray for the product, so she created a label and the name "Mistake Out".
 She continued to develop the product from her North Dallas home, mixing it in a kitchen blender and pouring it into empty nail polish bottles, ketchup bottles, and mustard bottles.
 She formed the Mistake Out Company in 1956.
-McMurry hired her son and his friends to assemble bottles of the product in her garage for $1 an hour.
+McMurray hired her son and his friends to assemble bottles of the product in her garage for $1 an hour.

-McMurry developed alternative formulas for quicker drying times and better application brushes.
+McMurray developed alternative formulas for quicker drying times and better application brushes.
 Sales were about 100 bottles per month in 1957; they increased fivefold when the correctional liquid appeared in The Office magazine, leading to a large corporate order from General Electric.
-In 1958, McMurry was fired from her secretarial job after mistakenly signing correspondence with the notation "The Mistake Out Company".
-After losing her job, McMurry worked at her correctional fluid business full-time.
+In 1958, McMurray was fired from her secretarial job after mistakenly signing correspondence with the notation "The Mistake Out Company".
+After losing her job, McMurray worked at her correctional fluid business full-time.
 That same year, she renamed her business the Liquid Paper Company and applied for a patent and trademark.
 McMurray was the chief executive officer of the company.